Legislated requirements and statement of commitment (Policy)

 Accessibility principles

-All Public Health Sudbury & Districts staff, while planning programs, services, activities, events, and in developing related policies, procedures and practices will abide by the following principles for accessibility:
+All Public Health Sudbury & Districts workers, including employees, volunteers, students, Board of Health members, and in some cases agency partners who deal with the public or third parties on its behalf, will abide by the following accessibility principles while planning programs, services, activities, events, and in developing related policies, procedures and practices will abide by the following principles for accessibility:

 Dignity

-Respect the dignity of people with disabilities by treating them as clients and participants who are as valued and as deserving of effective and full service as any other client or participant.
+Respect the dignity of people with varying abilities by treating them as clients and participants who are as valued and as deserving of effective and full service as any other client or participant.

-People with disabilities will not be treated as an afterthought or be forced to accept lesser service, quality, or convenience.
+People with varying abilities will not be treated as an afterthought or be forced to accept lesser service, quality, or convenience.

 Independence

-Allow people with disabilities the freedom to make their own choices, communicate for themselves, and not feel rushed when completing a task, or taking over their task if they prefer to do it on their own.
+Allow people with varying abilities the freedom to make their own choices, communicate for themselves, and not feel rushed when completing a task, or taking over their task if they prefer to do it on their own.

 Integration

-Wherever possible, people with disabilities will be allowed to fully benefit from the same programs, services, activities and events in the same place, and in the same or similar way as other clients.
-Alternative measures, rather than integration, will be used only when the person with a disability requires it or because the agency is not able to provide another option at the time.
+Wherever possible, people with varying abilities will be allowed to fully benefit from the same programs, services, activities and events in the same place, and in the same or similar way as other clients.
+Alternative measures, rather than integration, will be used only when a person with special needs requires it or because the agency is not able to provide another option at the time.

 Equal opportunity